 Teradata offers exactly this: Column partitions and row partitions at the same time!

 In Teradata, subsets of rows and columns can be defined as partitions.
 A pure column store keeps the data per column in a partition.
-Teradata, on the other hand, allows several columns to be defined as a column partition and simultaneously partitioned by rows.
+On the other hand, Teradata allows several columns to be defined as a column partition and simultaneously partitioned by rows.

 The Advantages Of Teradata Columnar